 On January 22, 2001, a tip from someone who had seen the Texas Seven profiled on the TV program America’s Most Wanted led police to the fugitives.Ringleader George Rivas was captured along with three of the other men.
 A fifth fugitive committed suicide after being surrounded by police.Two days later, law enforcement officials closed in on the two remaining escapees at a hotel in Colorado Springs.A standoff ensued, during which the fugitives conducted phone interviews with a TV news station and claimed their escape was a protest against Texas’ criminal justice system.
 The men then surrendered to authorities.

 In February 2001, the six surviving members of the Texas Seven were indicted on capital murder charges in the death of Officer Hawkins.
-Each man was later convicted and sentenced to death.
+Each man was later convicted and sentenced to death; several were later executed.